 The data for this paper were collected from various sources.
-Real Gross Domestic Product (GDP) in US dollars millions, real fixed physical capital in US dollars millions, numbers of employment, were collected from the Asian Development Bank: Key indicators of developing Asia and Pacific countries, Statistical and Data Systems Division, and international financial statistics of the International Monetary Fund and World Development Indicators online database system.
-Due to a lack of data on man-hours of work, the labour input index was constructed based on the number of persons employed.
-Data of CO2 emissions CO2 (in kilo tonne (Kt)) and BOD (Kilogram (Kg)) were found to match with the time series data of the other variables of the study for the period of 1965-2006 at the World Development Indicators online database.
+Real gross domestic product (GDP) in US dollars millions, real fixed physical capital in US dollars millions and number of employment were collected from Asian Development Bank: key indicators of developing Asia and Pacific countries, Statistical and Data Systems Division, and international financial statistics of International Monetary Fund and World Development Indicators online database system.
+Due to lack of data on man-hours of work, the labour input index is constructed based on the number of persons employed.
+Data of CO2 emissions (CO2 in kilo tonne or Kt, and BOD in kilo gram or kg).